-270 rotation on to pipes and boxes
+270 rotations on to pipes and boxes

 The performance of the trick at the specified level is required to be a solid, controlled rotation with a strong grab and landed on the whole ski / board.
 This should be a refined skill and ready for inclusion in competition.